Ultimate Chengdu Travel Guide 2026: Top Tips From A Local

 What I liked particularly about Chengdu 👍🏻

 Impossible not to mention Sichuan food, one of the delights of the world.
-I was very addicted to it.
+I am very addicted to it.

 The fact that it’s the panda capital makes the city very cute and welcoming